tsantoso79/6m-data-1.0-Welcome-Onboarding/guides/install_wsl.md

 ![assets/wsl/wsl_2_component.PNG](../assets/wsl/wsl_2_component.PNG)

+>You may also try to uncheck the components first, do a system reboot, then checked them again and do a final system reboot.

 - Alternatively, we can also user system component repair by going to `Settings` -> `Apps` -> `Installed Apps`, scroll down to related settings and select  `System Components`.
 Next, look for `Windows Subsystem for Linux` and click `Advanced options`.
 You can choose to `repair` or `reset` WSL.

 ![assets/wsl/component_repair.png](../assets/wsl/component_repair.png)